phanclan/vault-benchmark-perfstandbys/docs/slides/nomad-deployment-guide.md

 }
 ```

-- [server][45] - Specifies if this agent should run in server mode.
+- [`server`][45] - Specifies if this agent should run in server mode.
 All other server options depend on this value being set.
-- [bootstrap_expect][46] - The number of expected servers in the cluster.
+- [`bootstrap_expect`][46] - The number of expected servers in the cluster.
 Either this value should not be provided or the value must agree with other servers in the cluster.

 ---
+name: client-configuration
 class: compact

-# [47]** Client configuration**
+# Client configuration

-Create a configuration file at /etc/nomad.d/client.hcl:
+Create a configuration file at `/etc/nomad.d/client.hcl`:

 ```shell
 sudo touch /etc/nomad.d/client.hcl
 ```

-Add this configuration to the client.hcl configuration file:
+Add this configuration to the `client.hcl` configuration file:

 ```go
 client {
   enabled = true
 }
 ```

-- [client][48] - Specifies if this agent should run in client mode.
+- [`client`][48] - Specifies if this agent should run in client mode.
 All other client options depend on this value being set.

-**NOTE** The [options][49] parameter can be used to enable or disable specific configurations on Nomad clients, unique to your use case requirements.
+- **NOTE** The [options][49] parameter can be used to enable or disable specific configurations on Nomad clients, unique to your use case requirements.

 ---
+name: acl-configuration

-#[50]** ACL configuration**
+# ACL configuration

 The [Access Control][51] guide provides instructions on configuring and enabling ACLs.

 ---
-#[52]** TLS configuration**
+# [52]** TLS configuration**

 Securing Nomad's cluster communication with mutual TLS (mTLS) is recommended for production deployments and can even ease operations by preventing mistakes and misconfigurations.
 Nomad clients and servers should not be publicly accessible without mTLS enabled.